ihkihk/viz-js-loans/README.md

 1. I wanted to get enough hands-on experience with both Tableau and d3.js
 1. I used the Tableau version as a relatively quick way to study the dataset, try out different visualization approaches, present them to other people for feedback and draft the final version.
 In parallel, I was working on the d3.js version, which due to the fact that I had to learn from scratch SVG/JS/d3.js, was progressing much slower.
 In fact, due to time limitations, it is **still unfinished**, as it contains only the first of the four story slides.

 The final (after incorporating feedback) Tableau version can be viewed at my Tableau Public [profile](https://public.tableau.com/profile/ivailo.kassamakov#!/vizhome/ProsperLoans2nditer/Story1).
+As required by the project rubric, the first version of the visualization (before feedback) is also [available](https://public.tableau.com/profile/ivailo.kassamakov#!/vizhome/ProsperLoans/Story1).

 To view the d3.js viz go to [rawgit](https://rawgit.com/ihkihk/viz-js-loans/master/index.html).